 With the help of Professor David Wang (Electrical and Computer Engineering), a small group of undergraduate computer engineering students officially started to work toward competing in the International Aerial Robotics Competition Millennium Event.

-WARG is focused on the future and equipping its members with the knowledge and know how to succeed not just as a team, but as individuals.
-It is a place that students can come to learn and get experience, as well as a place for students to hone and expand their skills and understanding.
+WARG is focused on the future and equipping its members with the knowledge and know-how to succeed not only as a team, but as individuals as well.
+It is a place that students can come to learn and gain experience, as well as hone and expand their skills and understanding.